hverboncoeur/Verboncoeur2024-JoG/README.md

 ## Notes

 1. The scripts for delineating boundaries around surface-height anomalies come from in-prep work by Wilson Sauthoff ([link to be updated with publication] (https://github.com/wsauthoff)).
 All boundaries used in this study are located on Zenodo in the 'SHAPES' folder.
-2. Data from ICESat, CryoSat-2, and ICESat-2 used in this study are available on Zenodo ([link] ()).
+2. Subsetted data from ICESat, CryoSat-2, and ICESat-2 used in this study are available on Zenodo ([link] ()).
 The resulting dh/dt time series are available at the same link.

 ## Referencing